pburakov/cs/trees/bst/README.md

 # Binary Search Tree

-BST (Binary Search Tree) is a convenient Binary Tree data structure that allows fast value lookup.
-Basic operations on a complete BST take time proportional to a height of a tree rather that the number of its elements.
+BST (Binary Search Tree) is a convenient binary tree data structure that allows fast value lookup.
+Basic operations on a complete BST take time proportional to a **height** of a tree rather that the number of its elements.

-The values (or keys as named in CLRS) in a BST are stored in such a way as to satisfy the main BST property.
-For any parent node in a BST, its left child must hold a smaller value and its right child must hold a bigger value.
+The values (or **keys** as named in CLRS) in a BST are stored in such a way as to satisfy the main BST property.
+For any **parent node** in a BST, its left child must hold a smaller value and its right child must hold a bigger value.

-Every node in a binary tree is a root to its own subtree.
+Every node in a binary tree is a **root** to its own **subtree**.
 Inductively, BST property guarantees that any value in a left subtree will be smaller than the root node and any value in a right subtree will be bigger.

-In-order printing of nodes in a BST will produce sorted output of its values.
+**In-order** printing of nodes in a BST will produce sorted output of its values.
 Nodes in augmented BSTs can hold more properties and offer more efficient operations in a handful of applications.

 The correctness of these algorithms is guaranteed by the BST properties.
 Notice that the update algorithms implemented here, such as `tree_insert()`, `transplant()` and